brandonbloom/terra-java/doc/guide.md

 **WORK IN PROGRESS**

-This document is currently more of a goals / design-doc than usage reference.
-That is, most of this stuff doesn't work, or doesn't work with this syntax.
+A handful of things in this doc are aspirational, so don't be surprised if something doesn't work exaclty as advertised.
+Feel free to file an issue!

 # Background